sees-usf/sees-usf.github.io/index.md

   - *Applicants with prior independent research experience or a related M.S. degree will be given priority consideration.*

 **To undergraduate students:** Undergraduate students with excellent academic records who are *interested in pursuing graduate studies* are  encouraged to contact us about available research opportunities.
-  - *When you contact us, please attach your CV and current transcripts.*
+  - When you contact us, please attach your current CV and transcripts.